nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_REUSABLE_COMPONENTS.md

 export default DetailCard
 ```

 Now all of the list components can use the new **`DetailCard`** component.
-Now you development team has one component that can be reused to display the details of any resource, instead of having three separate components to maintain.
+Now your development team has one component that can be reused to display the details of any resource, instead of having three separate components to maintain.

+Here is each one rewritten to use the new `<DetailCard>` component.

 > LocationList.js